juanzhangcs/juanzhangcs.github.io/_pages/about.md

 <!--Welcome!
 I received my Ph.D degree from [Department of Computer Science](https://computerscience.exeter.ac.uk/), the [University of Exeter](https://www.exeter.ac.uk/), UK.
 Prior to that, I worked and studied at the [University of Otago](https://www.otago.ac.nz/), New Zealand, and [Beihang University](https://ev.buaa.edu.cn/), Beijing, China.
 I received my Master Degree in Control Science and Engineering, and Bachelor Degree in Mechanical Design, Manufacture and Its Automation.<br />
 <br />
 -->
 Welcome!
 I am currently a Lecturer in Computer and Information Sciences at Northumbria University, UK.
 I received my Ph.D degree from [Department of Computer Science](https://computerscience.exeter.ac.uk/), the [University of Exeter](https://www.exeter.ac.uk/), UK.
-Prior to that, I studied at the [Beihang University](https://buaa.edu.cn/), Beijing, China.
+Prior to that, I graduated from the [Beihang University](https://buaa.edu.cn/), Beijing, China.
 I received my Master Degree in Control Science and Engineering, and Bachelor Degree in Mechanical Design, Manufacturing and Its Automation.<br />
 <br />

 My research interests include: